Should you buy a house during a recession?

 Other factors, including the rate of unemployment, income, consumer spending, retail sales and industrial production all factor into determining whether or not there is a recession.
 The official call is made by the National Bureau of Economic Research’s Business Cycle Dating Committee.
 That group takes into account many different factors, including revised GDP data that becomes available months after the initial data is released, to make an official determination.

-Are we in a recession now?
+Are we experiencing one now?

 The housing market in a recession